prdproduct-management

 A PRD structured this way does double duty: humans scan it in 3 minutes, and coding agents execute it directly.

-Start with evidence, not a blank page
+Start with signal, not a blank page

 The biggest friction in writing PRDs isn't the format — it's the gap between scattered customer data and structured requirements.
-Your interviews are in Google Drive.
-Feedback is in spreadsheets.
-Support tickets are in Zendesk.

 But even without a tool: before your next PRD, open your last five customer interviews.
 Pull out the pain points.
 Count how many sources mention each one.
 Let that — not your gut — drive your P0s.

-Evidence in, requirements out, agents ship.
+Customer signal in, requirements out, agents ship.

 FAQ